As parents, we want our children to become successful adults.

 Failure to launch does not mean they are still living with parents (in Western Culture).
 In Mark’s definition, failure to launch is the relative underperformance versus the appropriate trajectory the young adult should have.

 Mark started noticing this in the early 1990s when he started getting more referrals to do therapy work with these kids.
-His observation is that this group of young people exhibit very adolescent behavior.
+His observation is that this group of young people exhibit very adolescent behaviour.

 Why is it So Hard for Young Adults Nowadays to Transition to Adulthood?